On The SPD Party Crisis (Tiger Montage)

 Gestapo letters to German Women – Adding Mockery to Murder!

 Blood and Iron

 A New Man - Master of a New World

-From 1930-1938, many of John Heartfield’s most famous anti-fascist images appeared on front covers of the AIZ (Arbeiter-Illustrierte-Zeitung), a popular illustrated magazine published by left-wing publisher Willi Münzenberg.
+From 1930-1938, many of John Heartfield’s most famous political art appeared on the front covers of the AIZ (Arbeiter-Illustrierte-Zeitung), a popular illustrated magazine published by left-wing publisher Willi Münzenberg.
+The artist, hunted by the Gestapo, produced an astonishing 240 photomontages for the AIZ.
 Heartfield’s montages openly appeared on street corner newsstands throughout Berlin as the Nazi Party rose to power.
-The AIZ magazine eventually enjoyed either the second or third largest circulation in Germany (300,000-500,000).
+The AIZ magazine eventually enjoyed Germany’s second or third-largest circulation (300,000-500,000).

-Hitler’s supporters were quick to respond to Heartfield, Berlin’s resident anti-fascist rebel artist.
+Hitler’s supporters quickly responded to Heartfield, Berlin’s resident anti-fascist rebel artist.
 They publicly beat him and threw him from a streetcar.
 But Heartfield refused to leave Berlin until he was forced to become a fugitive after an SS assassination squad smashed down the door of his apartment on April 14, Easter Sunday, 1933.

-Heartfield defiantly continued to produce anti-fascist anti-Nazi art in Prague until Hitler’s army invaded Czechoslovakia in 1938.
+Heartfield defiantly continued to produce antiwar anti-fascist anti-Nazi art in Prague until Hitler’s army invaded Czechoslovakia in 1938.
 The Gestapo had orders to arrest approximately 800 people who had offended The Third Reich.
 Only a few of those people survived.
 The Gestapo hunted John Heartfield.
-The artist activist was number-five on The Third Reich’s most-wanted list.
+The artist-activist was number-five on The Third Reich’s most-wanted list.
 But Heartfield managed once again to narrowly escape death.